-Already 6,000 if not 8,000 years ago, vines were cultivated and wine was produced for the first time (see in detail under the keywords Mesopotamia, ancient wines and drinking culture).
-This makes the winegrower (winemaker) one of the oldest professions, so to speak.
+Vines were first cultivated and wine produced at least 6,000, if not 8,000 years ago.
+This is described in detail under the keywords Ancient Wines, Mesopotamia and Drinking Culture.
+This makes winegrowers (winemakers) one of the oldest professions, so to speak.
+According to the story in the Old Testament of the Bible in the book of Genesis 9.21, Noah landed with his ark at the end of the rain flood on the summit (or nearby) of Mount Ararat in the Anatolian plateau in eastern Turkey, planted vines and subsequently became a winegrower.
 Over the course of many thousands of years, numerous professions and functions as well as a rich tradition have developed around wine.
 Many wine-growing professions and customs have died out, but naturally many new ones have also developed.
-In the individual wine-growing countries there are corresponding training courses offered by state and private institutions.
-The objective wine lexicon contains all current professions/functions and institutions as keywords.
+In the individual wine-growing countries, there are corresponding training programmes offered by state and private institutions.
+The present Wine lexicon contains all current professions/functions and institutions as keywords.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen